AdityasArsenal/Yoga_Trainer/gitfiles/README.md

     * The godness_checks.py uses auio_conv.py to instruct you voically.
     * auio_conv.py uses a tts model pyttsx3

 ## Additional requirements
-    you will be needing python 3.10.11 to run this repo.
+    * You will be needing python 3.10.11 to run this repo.
+    * All libraries version must be followed stricketly.

+## known issues
+    * The project is not compatable with up to date python. recommented version is 3.10.11

-              personal
+## personal notes
     🔴🔴🔴py -3.10 -m venv myenv🔴🔴🔴
+    never flip a image upside down only flip horizontal